artic-network/rampart/README.md

 In the future, this may include consensus sequence building & phylogenetic placement.
 Additionaly an info file summarising the references used, barcode names etc is produced.

 2. The server & frontend.
 This watches for the JSONs produced from step 1, and visualises the result.
-In the future this will be combined into a single electron app, however currently it is seperate scripts (see "Start the server & frontend" below).
+This can either be used as a localhost website or an electron app.
+(Note that the code is not production ready.)